 1/2 cup of fresh orange juice

-In a pan warm the butter and olive oil.
+In a pan, the heat butter and olive oil.
 Saute the onion.
-Add the celery and carrots and continue to cook them for a few minutes till you see it caramelising.
+Add the celery and carrots and continue to cook them for a few minutes till you see them caramelising.
 Add the salt, sugar, ginger, orange and half the stock/broth, bring to a boil and cover.
 Lower the heat and cook until everything is just cooked.
-It will take about 30 minutes, Add the remaining stock/broth and orange juice.
-Simmer it covered for another 30 minutes.
+It will take about 30 minutes.
+Add the remaining stock/broth and orange juice.
+Simmer it, covered, for another 30 minutes.

 My published cookbooks are available for sale through myself and on amazon.

 The World of Parsi Cooking: Food Across Borders is a 3 award winning book.
 It has been self published in July 2019 and will be going into its second print in 2022.